Pivinter/BeStong_Docker/README.md

 # Report

 ## Description
-For this project, I created a docker file and a compouser docker, then I added the build to GitHub Actions and pushed the image to Docker Hub.
+For this project, I created a docker file and a doker compouser, then I added the build to GitHub Actions and pushed the image to Docker Hub.
 Next, I created the infrastructure to launch the application via Azure App service.
 I also added Azure DevOps for terraform.

 ## how to start